anoma/taiga/book/src/transaction.md

 ## Action Transfer
 An action transfer spends an input note and creates an output note.
 To do so, it verifies:
-* one `SendVP` proof and one `TokVP` proof corresponding to an input note,
+* one `SendVP` proof and one `AppVP` proof corresponding to an input note,
-* one `RecvVP` proof and one `TokVP` proof corresponding to an output note,
+* one `RecvVP` proof and one `AppVP` proof corresponding to an output note,
-* one action proof corresponding to the integrity of the owner and token addresses of the two notes,
+* one action proof corresponding to the integrity of the owner and app addresses of the two notes,
 * that the input note already exists and is not spent,
 * the output note encryption.